Fundamentals-KTH-CSC-2022-P3/assignment-4-report/README.md

 [2020-12 draft of the JSON Schema Core specification](https://json-schema.org/draft/2020-12/json-schema-core.html) we soon realized that a complete implementation of the entire specification would be outside the scope of this assignment.
-We decided to specify a subset of the features defined in the specification, and implement these.
+We decided to specify a subset of the features defined in the specification, and implement this as a starting point, leaving room for a complete implementation if time allows.
-They are as follows:
+These requirements are as follows:

 - The root must contain `"$schema"` (but we don't care about the URI)
 - The root must contain `"$id"` (but we don't care about the URI)